Growing orchids is easier than you think! In this detailed orchid plant care guide, I will show you everything you need to be successful.

 Can orchids be planted in soil?

 Do not make the mistake of planting epiphytic orchids in regular potting soil.
-Their roots need plenty of space and air in order to thrive.
+Their roots need plenty of space and air to thrive.
 Burying the roots in soil will only smother them, and they will eventually rot.

 What do you do with an orchid after the blooms fall off?